TLCFEM/suanPan-manual/docs/Collection/Process/plot.md

 # plot

-The `plot` command can be used to plot and save visualization as `.vtk` file.
+The `plot` command can be used to plot and save visualization as files.

 **Only binaries compiled with VTK libraries can use this command.
 Otherwise, it does nothing.**